 The courses are:

-How to Write a Mystery: Idea to First Draft
+How to Write a Crime Novel: Idea to First Draft

 Spinning Straw into Gold: Revising and Editing Your Novel